syntax-syndicate/plakar-backup-platform/subcommands/help/docs/plakar-store.md

 **check** *name*

-> Check wether the repository identified by
+> Check wether the store identified by
 > *name*
 > is properly configured.

 **ls**

-> Display the current repositories configuration.
+> Display the current stores configuration.
 > This is the default if no subcommand is specified.

 **ping** *name*

-> Try to connect to the repository identified by
+> Try to connect to the store identified by
 > *name*
 > to make sure it is reachable.

 **rm** *name*

-> Remove the repository identified by
+> Remove the store identified by
 > *name*
 > from the configuration.